bezalel001/support-engineers-blog/src/markdown-pages/question-5.md

 ### [Postman](https://www.getpostman.com/product/api-client)

-> I think this documentation is absolutely fanstastic.
+> I think this documentation is absolutely fantastic.
 The clarity and simplicity makes it very easy for a newbie to pick up the knowledge necessary to make use of Postman app to test APIs in less than an hour.